chanuka8/chanuka8/README.md

 - 🌍 Srilankan
 - 🎓 Currently pursuing BSc (Hons) Cyber Security at SLTC Research University
-- 💻 Passionate about Cybersecurity and Web Desing
+- 💻 Passionate about Cybersecurity,ethical hacking,network security and Web Design
 - 🌱 Always learning and exploring new technologies
 - 🔭 Looking to collaborate on web applications and python